reverentOne/SwitchHack/README.md

 	(<a href="https://github.com/XorTroll/Goldleaf/blob/master/README.md">Documentation</a>)
 7. HB App Store
    - This is a store for homebrew apps.
 Feel free to browse this and download any apps that seem interesting.
 Personally, I don’t like using this, but others may really appreciate it.
 There are many outdated or useless apps on the store so be careful.
-Most of the documentation for the apps are going to be on github so I recommend you check that out before installing
+Most of the documentation for the apps are going to be on GitHub so I recommend you check that out before installing
    - Start by checking out nxmp if you want a video player, ppsspp if you want to emulate psp games, amuiibo for virtual amiibos, sysDVR if you want to stream switch games to your PC

 	(<a href="https://github.com/fortheusers/hb-appstore/blob/master/README.md">Documentation</a>)